“I’m not too good when exposed to people.”Bernadette, Where’d You Go, Bernadette?

-Sexual 5s look to experience Essential Insight in their romantic relationships, chemistry, and interests.
-When they encounter someone they share chemistry with, they have enormous energy for hashing out ideas and probing uncharted conceptual vistas together, as if the energy of the fascination element of attraction will itself give birth to something new.
-While all fives enjoy diving deeply into subjects that interest them, this one uses their interests and knowledge to elicit attraction by advertising what a rich, interesting, and even transgressive inner life they have.
+Sexual Fives look to experience Essential Insight in their romantic relationships, chemistry, and interests.
+When Sexual Fives encounter someone they share chemistry with, they have enormous energy for hashing out ideas and probing uncharted conceptual vistas together, as if the energy of the fascination element of attraction will itself give birth to something totally new.
+While all Fives enjoy diving deeply into subjects that interest them, the Sexual Five uses their interests and knowledge to elicit attraction by advertising what a rich, interesting, and even transgressive inner life they have.

-As much as they may crave attraction, chemistry, and sexual relationships, Avarice means they also fear they’re unable to provide enough emotional connection, physical adequacy, and practical support for their partner or desired beloved.
-They believe it requires more “juice” than they have to keep the intensity of the chemistry going, so they will withdraw or try to create limits on their partners’ expectations of them.
-They anticipate the demands of a relationship before such demands are made.
-They’re wrong about what the requirements will be but exhaust themselves by the mere anticipation of them.
+As much as Sexual Fives may crave attraction, chemistry, and sexual relationships, Avarice means that they also have fear that they’re unable to provide enough emotional connection, physical adequacy, and practical support for their partner or desired beloved.
+Sexual Fives often believe it requires more “juice” than they have to keep the intensity of the chemistry going, so they can withdraw or try to create limits on their partners’ expectations of them.
+Sexual Fives anticipate the demands of a relationship before such demands are made, and thus, they’re often wrong about what the requirements will be but exhaust themselves by the mere anticipation of them.

-In craving intense chemistry, they put certain conditions or blinders on the relationship so they can continue to have the chemistry they seek without the burden or distraction of the facets of a relationship that are normal for most people.
-This is consistent with their contradictory feelings with regard to instinctual resources, both wanting them and trying to minimize or manage the conditions within which these needs are met.
-This can lead to their partner feeling resentment over being so much of the dynamic having to be on the five’s terms.
+In craving intense chemistry, they are also prone to put certain conditions or blinders on the relationship so they can continue to have the chemistry they seek without the burden or distraction of the facets of a relationship that are normal for most people.
+This is consistent with Five’s contradictory feelings with regard to instinctual resources, both wanting them and trying to minimize or manage the conditions within which these needs are met.
+This can lead to their partner feeling resentment over being so much of the dynamic having to be on the Sexual Five’s terms.

-Avarice lends all fives to mentally abstract themselves from their experience, and in the case of this type, they approach the erotic conceptually.
-Their fascinations are organized around the symbolic and veiled.
-The pursuit of their interests is tied in with a sense of self-revision.
-Sex is a major need, but may come with specific conditions, rituals, or unconventional expressions of sexuality.
-These are to psychologically prepare them to get out of their heads and symbolize a kind of merging of their conceptual world and the practical world.
-They are consumed with bizarre ideas not founded in reality, or develop erotically-charged obsessions with certain people and concepts.
+Avarice lends all Fives to mentally abstract themselves from their experience, and in the case of this type, Sexual Fives can approach the erotic conceptually.
+Therefore their fascinations are often organized around the symbolic and veiled, and typically, the pursuit of their interests is tied in with a sense of self-revision.
+Sex itself is a major need for Sexual Five, but it can come with highly specific conditions, rituals, or unconventional expressions of sexuality.
+These can be both to psychologically prepare them to get out of their heads as well as symbolize a kind of merging of their conceptual world and the practical world, Sexual Fives can be consumed with bizarre ideas not founded in reality, and they may develop erotically-charged obsessions with certain people and concepts.